Depression and Addiction

 However, if left untreated, depressive episodes can last months and in extreme cases even years.

-If a patient receives a dual diagnosis of depression and addiction, it is vital for their recovery that the two issues be addressed side by side during the addiction treatment program.
+If a client receives a dual diagnosis of depression and addiction, it is vital for their recovery that the two issues be addressed side by side during the addiction treatment program.

-Even if the substance abuse has preceded the depressive symptoms, this does not mean a patient should be excluded from counselling specific to mental health issues.
+Even if the substance abuse has preceded the depressive symptoms, this does not mean a client should be excluded from counselling specific to mental health issues.